-You should not be visiting someone in hospital if you or anyone in your household is self-isolating because they have symptoms of coronavirus or have received a positive coronavirus test result.
-You also should not visit if you have been advised by the test and trace service that you need to self-isolate.
+You mustn't visit someone in hospital if you or anyone in your household is self-isolating because they have symptoms of coronavirus or have received a positive coronavirus test result.
+You must also not visit if you have been advised by the test and trace service that you need to self-isolate.

 When deciding whether to visit someone in hospital, you should also think about the risks to your own health.
-People who are classed as clinically extremely vulnerable to coronavirus or who are immuno-compromised will be at greater risk and are advised not to visit people in hospital at this time.
+People who are classed as clinically extremely vulnerable to coronavirus or who are immuno-compromised will be at greater risk and may want to take extra precautions.

-If you want to visit a friend or loved one you should first contact the ward they are on to check what arrangements they have in place.
+If you want to visit a friend, relative or loved one you'll need to contact the ward they're on to check what arrangements they have in place.

 In most cases patients will be allowed one person at their bedside.
-If somebody is there to provide support to the person in hospital, for example as a carer, they will not count as a visitor and one other person will also be allowed to be at the bedside.
+If somebody is there to provide support to the person in hospital, for example as a carer, they won't count as a visitor and one other person will also be allowed to be at the bedside.

-If it is possible to socially distance while visiting, and there are special circumstances, then the ward may allow two people to be there.
-For example, you may be allowed two people to visit somebody who is receiving end-of-life care.
+If it's possible to socially distance while visiting, and there are special circumstances, then the ward may allow four people to be there.
+For example, this may be allowed when visiting somebody who is receiving end-of-life care.

-It is especially upsetting if you are unable to visit someone you care about when they are in the last days or weeks of their life.
+It is especially upsetting if you're unable to visit someone you care about when they are in the last days or weeks of their life.
 Marie Curie offer advice and a dedicated helpline for anyone going through this difficult time.